aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/flatten_an_array/flatten_an_array.md

 ## Flatten an array [Back](./../underscore.md)

 Flattening an array means to simplify an array with extracting embedded array of another array.
+The following case has apparent shown